flyx/flyx.org/_posts/2012-08-14-adabundler.md

 Consider you have an application named *Example*.
 This application needs two data files and a configuration file which should be bundled with it.
-We start with write the ada-bundler configuration for this application.
+We start with writing the ada-bundler configuration for this application.
 The ada-bundler configuration file is a [YAML][1] file.
 Let's see how it looks:

 {% highlight yaml %}